 The word “whisky” translates roughly from the Scottish Gaelic uisge beatha as “water of life” and the source of a distiller’s water is absolutely essential when it comes to optimum whisky flavour.
 In the U.S, America’s Southwest (Tennessee, Kentucky etc.) are especially well-suited for whiskey making as the natural water contains very little iron – which can turn alcohol black.
 The ideal water is cold, mineral-rich and iron-free.
 Legally, for Scotch whisky, and to be deemed a true Scotch, the whisky must be distilled in Scotland from grains, yeast and pure water, and aged a minimum of three years.

 3. Whisky starts life as beer

-Whisky is, in effect, distilled beer without hops (although, most American and Canadian whiskey do use hops, vs. your single 'malt' Scotch or Scotch-style Japanese whiskies.)
+As fas as whisky facts go, this is a good one to impress the non-whisky connoisseur: Whisky is, in effect, distilled beer without hops (although, most American and Canadian whiskey do use hops, vs. your single 'malt' Scotch or Scotch-style Japanese whiskies.)
 The mash from which all whiskey is distilled is made of fermented grain, yeast, and water, just like beer and for their first two days of life, whisky and beer are virtually the same thing.
 Then the distillation process comes into play, turning the mash into spirits, just as wine is distilled into brandy.